25 Amazing Books Set in Italy to Love

 Thriller Books Set in Italy

 My heart was racing as I read this story.
-It totally kept me on the edge of my seat.
-This is one of the best historical mystery books I have read.
+It kept me on the edge of my seat.
+I had trouble sleeping out of nerves when I was in the middle of this one.

 Angels & Demons and more mystery books